Agnes Water and Seventeen Seventy are two of the most unmissable destinations on the east coast of Australia in the Gladstone Region, Queensland.

 The headland at Springs Beach

 TAKE A PHOTO IN THE PAPERBARK FOREST

-Next on this list of things to do in Agnes Water is the Paperbark Forest Boardwalk which is rated one of the top attractions in the region by locals and travelers.
+Next on this list of things to do is the Paperbark Forest Boardwalk which is rated one of the top attractions in the region by locals and travelers.